Discover These 18 Steps To Increase Sales and Customer Engagement

 4] WHAT TYPICAL PROFESSIONS DO THEY HOLD?

 Professions will give you some guidance as to your audience’s values.
-Software salespeople are very different animals than teachers, nurses, and occupational therapists, and marketing techniques that appeal to people in one profession will strike a very different note to those in a very different job!
+Software salespeople are very different animals than teachers, nurses, and occupational therapists.
+And marketing techniques that appeal to people in one profession will strike a very different note to those in a very different job!

 The car industry is very good at segmenting its brands and models to different audiences.
-In the bizarre world of car “status” advertising, Mercedes Benz, BMW, and AUDI are brilliant at appealing to aspirational young “executives” and their families.
+In the bizarre world of the car “status” advertising, Mercedes Benz, BMW, and AUDI are brilliant at appealing to aspirational young “executives” and their families.

 ACTION:- Define your target customer professions and split them out into as many groups as required.

 This question about location concerns BOTH where do they live AND where do they work.
 Use this as a way of getting inside their daily routine.
 Are they city-based commuters or village-living country people who work from home?